dalguete/contrainer/README.md

 Known issues
 ------------

-1. For some reason, executing **docker cp** inside contrainer sets the Docker Engine in a position that as soon as any container exits, it complains saying:
+* For some reason, executing **docker cp** inside **contrainer** sets the Docker Engine in a position that as soon as any container exits, it complains saying:

   ```
   Error deleting container: Error response from daemon: Cannot destroy container <XYZ123>: Driver aufs failed to remove root filesystem <XYZ123>:: device or resource busy
   ```

+  (With `<XYZ123Z` being a container id)

   After some tests, the only way to overcome this problem was by not mounting `/` inside the container.
 Obviously that is not possible as that is required for the Super Privileged container status.
-The option was when required copying files/folders to host, put them directly there, using the `$SYSIMAGE` var, and when required to move them to another container, use a trick with `docker exec` as defined here https://medium.com/@gchudnov/copying-data-between-docker-containers-26890935da3f
+The solution was to copy files/folders to host by putting them directly there, using the `$SYSIMAGE` var, and when required to move them to another container, use a trick with `docker exec` as defined here https://medium.com/@gchudnov/copying-data-between-docker-containers-26890935da3f

 Ubuntu PPA